-I am the curator of a special forum on 'The Black Sea World and the Question of Boundaries', published in Kritika: Explorations in Russian and Eurasian Studies in 2018, which draws on a workshop that I convened on 'The Black Sea in the Socialist World' at Birkbeck in 2015.
+I am the curator of a forum on 'The Black Sea World and the Question of Boundaries', published in Kritika: Explorations in Russian and Eurasian Studies, drawing on a workshop that I convened on 'The Black Sea in the Socialist World' at Birkbeck in 2015.

 I have a PhD and MA in History from Harvard University and a BA in Comparative Literature from Yale University.